neurokernel/neurokernel/README.rst

 First, install the ``libibverbs1``, ``libnuma1``, ``libpmi0``, ``libslurm26``, and
 ``libtorque2`` packages; these are required by the conda OpenMPI packages prepared for Neurokernel.
+Ensure that the stock Ubuntu OpenMPI packages are not installed because they may interfere with the ones that will be installed by conda.
 You also need to ensure that CUDA has been installed in ``/usr/local/cuda``.

 Install conda by either installing `Anaconda